Tools for everybody

 There are several newsletters and mailing lists you can subscribe to

 NFDI4Ing is hosting regular News.
-The first issue just launched.
 Read past issues and sign up: NFDI4Ing-News

 There is also a mailing list for each of the communities:

 Community 44 Computer science, information technology, electrical and systems engineering